shauryajindal9/crayons-to-classrooms-portfolio/README.md

 # crayons-to-classrooms-portfolio
-# Crayons to Classrooms — Inventory System (Design & Architecture Portfolio)
+# Crayons to Classrooms — Inventory System (Design Portfolio)

-This repository contains **non-proprietary design artifacts** (UI screens, workflows, and system diagrams) from my work on an inventory/workflow system for a nonprofit warehouse context.
+This repository contains **non-proprietary design artifacts** from my work on an inventory/workflow system for a nonprofit warehouse context.

 **Code is proprietary and not included**.
 This repo focuses on documentation that is implementation-ready: flows, data model thinking, and API-level specification.